 Embryo arrest is when an embryo stops growing before becoming a blastocyst in the laboratory during an in vitro fertilization (IVF) procedure.
 A lack of growth means that the cells stop dividing during the cleavage or morula stage of development (before Day 5.)

 The arrest of one or even a few embryos is normal during a procedure, but having a high rate of embryo arrest can even predict IVF failure, requiring further cycles.

 FertilitySmarts explains Embryo Arrest

 For an embryo to undergo normal development, the sperm and the egg that created the embryo need to be healthy and the environment that the embryo grows in, typically a culture medium in a laboratory dish, has to be optimum.
-A changing in any one of these factors can impact cell division and maturation can be slowed down or completely halted leading to embryo arrest.
+A change in any one of these factors can impact cell division and maturation can be slowed down or completely halted leading to embryo arrest.

 The composition of the culture media plays an important role in the development of embryos.
-Fluctuation of the temperature, pH, humidity, and entry of bacteria to the culture medium can result in embryo arrest.
+Any fluctuation of the temperature, pH, humidity, and entry of bacteria to the culture medium can result in embryo arrest.
 The IVF laboratory usually monitors the environmental conditions and the growing embryos are regularly observed for any abnormalities, but lab errors causing embryo arrest remains a possibility.